hwkd/COMP9315-postgresql/README.md

 # Using the container name
 docker exec -it <container_name> bash
 # Example
-docker exec -it postgresql bash
+docker exec -it pg bash
 ```

 List Docker images on your machine: